anthonygraca/snake/README.md

 This is me playing around with Clojure, specifically getting used to how game state could be handled with mutable data through ```refs``` and ```transactions```.

-I also dove into the deep-end and I wanted to move away from vim.
+I also dove into the deep-end without my lifejacket as I moved away from using vim.
 I was using [emacs](https://www.gnu.org/software/emacs/) with [CIDER](https://cider.mx/).
-My initial assessment of emacs is that is is a wonderful environment for programming in lisp-y dialects.
-However, I am still much much faster with vim + another terminal serving as the repl.
+My initial assessment of emacs is that it is a wonderful environment for programming in lisp-y dialects.
+However, I am still so much faster with vim while using another terminal as the repl.

 ## How to Play
-The goal of the game is to grab 5 apples (represented as red bars that are randomly generated on the board) with your snake (represented as a long green bar that grows every time you eat an apple).
+The goal of the game is to grab 15 apples (represented as red bars that are randomly generated on the board) with your snake (represented as a long green bar that grows every time you eat an apple).
 You control your snake with your arrow keys and the goal is to not collide with your own body.